ewinnington/ewinnington.github.io/input/posts/my-binder-jupyter-csharp.md

 Title: Hosting your C# Jupyter notebook online by adding one file to your repo
 Published: 14/11/2019 23:20
-Tags: [CSharp, Dotnet try, Jupyter notebook]
+Tags: [CSharp, Dotnet try, Docker, Jupyter notebook]
 ---

 [MyBinder.org](https://mybinder.org/) in collaboration with [Dotnet try](https://github.com/dotnet/try) allows you to host your .net notebooks online.